MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Remove-Module.md

 This cmdlet does not generate any output.

 ## NOTES
 When removing a module, there is an event on the module that will execute.
-This allows a module to react to being removed and maybe free up resources.
+This event allows a module to react to being removed and perform some cleanup such as freeing up resources.
 Example:

-$PSF_OnRemoveScript = {
+$OnRemoveScript = {

+  # perform cleanup

-	Get-PSFRunspace | Stop-PSFRunspace
+  $cachedSessions | Remove-PSSession

 }

-$ExecutionContext.SessionState.Module.OnRemove += $PSF_OnRemoveScript
+$ExecutionContext.SessionState.Module.OnRemove += $OnRemoveScript

-For full consistency, it might be also useful to react to the closing of the powershell process:
+For full consistency, it might be also useful to react to the closing of the PowerShell process:

-Register-EngineEvent -SourceIdentifier ([System.Management.Automation.PsEngineEvent]::Exiting) -Action $PSF_OnRemoveScript
+Register-EngineEvent -SourceIdentifier ([System.Management.Automation.PsEngineEvent]::Exiting) -Action $OnRemoveScript

 ## RELATED LINKS